Donations, Auction & Lucky Draw Proceeds Benefit UJC Programming

 Community.
 (See details below)

-This is a group for those willing to make an extra investment
+This is a group for those willing to make an extra investment in

-First meeting will be determined.
+in the UJC Sanctuary.
 If you are interested in Chavraya,

 please register with the

 You will also need to obtain a copy of Conscious Community

 (Kalonymus Kalman Shapira, trans.
 Andrea Cohen-Kiener, Kindle or

 WALKING THE PATH OF THE JUST - ONE CONGREGATION/ONE